Skip to Content

 Swaddle Alternatives:

-Maybe the DUDU swaddle method feels like impossible origami to you.
-If that’s the case, consider using a swaddle that does some of the work for you.
-The following swaddles use fasteners, velcro, or shortcuts for an escape-proof fit:
+If swaddling with a loose blanket feels like impossible origami to you, consider using a swaddle that does some of the work for you.

 • Kyte Baby Sleep Bag Swaddler: This swaddle opens up at the bottom, making middle of the night diaper changes so easy.
 It also doubles as a sleep sack / sleep bag, making the transition from swaddle to sleep sack an easy one.

 • The SleepingBaby Swaddle:I love these swaddles because they open at the bottom, making it easier to change your baby’s diaper in the middle of the night.
-Though you shouldn’t need to if you use these overnight diapers!
-They’re also designed to grow with your baby!

 • Sleepea: The 5-Second swaddle that is Houdini-proof!
 This one includes a double zipper that can zip from top or bottom and you can swaddle with arms out.